 - Fashion Week and ARNo real wearables in sight but designers are playing with AR and VR

-- Fitbit accessories to personalise your trackerGive your Fitbit a unique look with these stylish upgrades
+- Fitbit accessories to personalise your trackerGive your Fitbit watch or fitness tracker a unique look with these stylish upgrades

 8. Misfit Swarovski Shine